sodadata/docs/soda/quick-start-prod.md

 A check is a test that Soda executes when it scans a dataset in your data source.
 The `checks.yml` file stores the checks you write using the [Soda Checks Language (SodaCL)]({% link soda-cl/soda-cl-overview.md %}).
 You can create multiple `checks.yml` files to organize your data quality checks and run all, or some of them, at scan time.

-In this example, the Data Engineer creates multiple checks after ingestion, after transformation, and before pushing the information to a visualization and reporting tool.
+In this example, the Data Engineer creates multiple checks after ingestion, after initial transformation, and before pushing the information to a visualization or reporting tool.

 ![data-pipeline](/assets/images/data-pipeline.png){:width="700px"}